hadimasoumi/A-NodeJS-Project-with-Fastify/frontend/README.md

 # About The Project

 This is the Frontend section of the trial project.
-It is developed using Angular/TypeSctipt.
+It is developed using Angular/TypeSctipt. \
+Open [https://condo-front.hadi-masoumi.ir](https://condo-front.hadi-masoumi.ir) to view a live lounched project.

 #### Prerequisites to running the API: